 Athleta.
 Acquired in September 2008, Athleta is Gap Inc.'s premier fitness and lifestyle brand in the rapidly growing women's active apparel market.
 Athleta creates versatile and fashionable performance and lifestyle apparel for the fitness-minded woman who lives life on the go.
 Athleta offers apparel and gear for a range of activities from yoga to strength training and running, as well as seasonal sports, including skiing and tennis.
-Customers can purchase Athleta products online, in stores, and through its catalogs and seamlessly shop through its suite of omni-channel services in the United States.
+Customers can purchase Athleta products in stores, online, and through its catalogs.